WebOfTrustInfo/rwot7-toronto/topics-and-advance-readings/smartauth.md

   be explored?
 * What are the security considerations for this protocol?
 * What are the various ways this protocol could be attacked?

+## Acknowledgements

+Portions of the work on this document has been funded by the United States Department of Homeland Security's Science and Technology Directorate under contract HSHQDC-17-C-00019.
+The content of this specification does not necessarily reflect the position or the policy of the U.S. Government and no official endorsement should be inferred.